On the covering number of symmetric groups of even degree: Introduction

-Note that if $G$ is a cyclic group, then no generator of $G$ is contained in a proper subgroup, and so $G$ has no cover.
+The concept of a cover is only well-defined if $G$ is not a cyclic group.
+Indeed, if $G$ is a cyclic group, then no generator of $G$ is contained in a proper subgroup, and so $G$ has no cover.
 On the other hand, if $G$ is not cyclic, then one could take all cyclic subgroups as a cover.
+Moreover, when considering the covering number of a group, it is obvious that the subgroups used in a cover can be restricted to maximal subgroups.

+Note that we can consider covers of either finite or infinite groups.
 Indeed, B.H.
 Neumann \cite{N} showed that a group is the union of finitely many proper subgroups if and only if it has a finite noncyclic homomorphic image.
 In this paper we will restrict ourselves to finite groups.

 The covering number $\sigma(G)$ of a finite group $G$ provides an upper bound for $\omega(G)$, which is defined to be the largest integer $m$ such that there exists a subset $S$ of $G$ of size $m$ with the property that any two distinct elements of $S$ generate $G$.
-There has a great interest in this topic in recent years (see \cite{B, BEGHM1, BEGHM2, HM}), especially with regards to the application of $\sigma(G)$ as an upper bound for $\omega(G)$.
+There has been a great interest in this topic in recent years (see \cite{B, BEGHM1, BEGHM2, HM}), especially with regards to the application of $\sigma(G)$ as an upper bound for $\omega(G)$.
 For a survey regarding the covering number and related problems, see \cite{Se}.

 In \cite{C}, Cohn conjectures that the covering number of any (noncyclic) solvable group has the form $p^{\alpha}+1$, where $p$ is a prime and $\alpha$ is a positive integer.
 In \cite{T}, Tomkinson confirms this conjecture, showing that the covering number of any (noncyclic) solvable group has the form $|H/K| + 1$, where $H/K$ is the smallest chief factor of $G$ having more than one complement in $G$.